Domestic Violence – Your questions answered

 - they are family members related by consanguinity, affinity or adoption;

 - they share or recently shared the same residence

 This means that only a select group of people, within a select set of circumstances, is entitled to apply for a protection order in terms of the domestic violence act.
-Persons who are not eligible to apply for a protection order in terms of the domestic violence act may always attempt to seek relief in terms of the Protection from Harassment Act No. 17 of 2011.
+Persons who are not eligible to apply for a protection order in terms of the domestic violence act may always attempt to seek relief in terms of the harassment act.

 What constitutes domestic violence?